robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	New Zealand Warriors      (away) to beat 	Canterbury Bulldogs       (home) with a probability of 	53.93%

 Robs Elo predicts 	Sydney Roosters           (away) to beat 	Canberra Raiders          (home) with a probability of 	69.09%

+### Round 24 (generated 20/08/2018)

+Robs Elo predicts 	Wests Tigers              (home) to beat 	Manly Sea Eagles          (away) with a probability of 	71.88%

+Robs Elo predicts 	New Zealand Warriors      (home) to beat 	Penrith Panthers          (away) with a probability of 	67.74%

+Robs Elo predicts 	North Queensland Cowboys  (home) to beat 	Parramatta Eels           (away) with a probability of 	59.27%

+Robs Elo predicts 	Canberra Raiders          (home) to beat 	South Sydney Rabbitohs    (away) with a probability of 	53.01%

+Robs Elo predicts 	Melbourne Storm           (away) to beat 	Gold Coast Titans         (home) with a probability of 	70.95%

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	Brisbane Broncos          (away) with a probability of 	80.51%

+Robs Elo predicts 	Cronulla Sharks           (home) to beat 	Newcastle Knights         (away) with a probability of 	91.54%

+Robs Elo predicts 	St George Dragons         (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	73.67%